StefonMiller/CamBot/README.md

  * The furnaceratios command posts images of the most efficient furnace layouts for both large and small furnaces
 * **sulfur**
  * The sulfur command calculates how many explosives you can craft with a given amount of sulfur
-* **craftcalc**
- * The craftcalc command calculates the crafting cost of a given item
 <br>

-# Skins Commands
+# Info Commands
-Skins commands are used to get information on any skin in Rust.
+Info commands are used for general info about CamBot and Rust.
+* **binds**
+  * The binds command is used to display all of the bindable actions and keys in Rust.
+There is also the ability to display the most popular binds used by players.
+* **steamstats**
+  * The steamstats command is used to display current player stats for a given game.
+It displays current players, the montly average, and the monthly gain/loss for a given game.
+* **serverpop**
+  * The serverpop command displays the current server population for any of the Rust servers.
-* **skinlist**
+* **rustnews**
- * The skinlist command is used to get aggregate skin data.
-For example, you can get the top 10 most expensive skins on the market, or the 10 least profitable skins.
-It can also be used to get all skins for a certain item
+  * The rustnews command posts the most current Rustafied news article pertaining to the upcoming Rust update.
+Additionally, CamBot will post these news updates as soon as they are posted and post a tweet.
-* **skindata**
+* **devblog**
- * Displays information(release date, initial price, profit) for a given skin
+  * The devblog command posts the most current devblog from FacePunch's website.
+CamBot will post devblog updates as soon as they are uploaded(within 60 seconds of publishing) and post a tweet.
-* **rustskins**
+* **status**
- * Displays all skins currently on the Rust item store with a predicted price(1 year from release) based off of the prices of all other skins.
-CamBot will make an automatic announcement and tweet whenever the item store updates.
+  * The status command displays the network status of all servers CamBot uses to get information.
+A bad network status for a given server **does not** mean the bot won't work.
 <br>

 # Settings Commands